felrood/archbuild/README.md

 # Archbuild

-Build customizable Archlinux images for KVM/QEMU.
+Build customizable Arch Linux images for KVM/QEMU.

 ## Intro

 Build images (almost) automatically based on an template.
-It is intended for generating Archlinux VMs, but might be usefull for other purposes too :)
+It is intended for generating Arch Linux VMs, but might be usefull for other purposes too :)
 Based on and inspired by [Creating Arch Linux disk image](https://wiki.archlinux.org/index.php/Creating_Arch_Linux_disk_image).

 Features: